SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ThreePillarsOfSpec/ThreePillarsOfSpec.md

 MethodLister >> initializePresenters

     list := self newList.
-    list items: aClass selectors sorted
+    list items: sourceClass selectors sorted
 ```

-Specializing the method `setModelBeforeInitialization:`, we assign its argument coming from the `on:` message to the instance variable `aClass` for future use.
+Specializing the method `setModelBeforeInitialization:`, we assign its argument coming from the `on:` message to the instance variable `sourceClass` for future use.

 ```
 MethodLister >> setModelBeforeInitialization: aModel

-    aClass := aModel
+    sourceClass := aModel
 ```

 We define a basic layout for the list presenter.